thomasboyt/devlog/src/pages/2019-05-23-aggregated-feeds/index.md

 ---
 layout:     post
-title:      Aggregated Social Media Feeds in Jam Buds
+title:      Aggregated social media feeds in Jam Buds
+summary:    Writing some complex SQL queries so no one has to get spammed with the next CRJ banger.
 categories: 'Jam Buds'
 ---

 I've been working on [Jam Buds](https://jambuds.club/), a social network for sharing music you like, on and off for the past few years.
 Jam Buds's main feature is a feed of new music your friends have posted.
-The core idea is that (eventually) your feed will act as a smart "playlist," which you can listen back to at your leisure, more easily than tracking down songs your friends have posted on Twitter or Facebook.
+The core idea is that (eventually) your feed will act as a social "playlist," which you can listen back to at your leisure, more easily than tracking down songs your friends have posted on Twitter or Facebook.

 ![](feed_screenshot.png)